unification-com/mainchain/docs/guides/cloud/install-gc.md

 8. Click the "Networking" tab.
 9. Enter "`und-node`" in the "Network tags" input (this is the tag we selected to apply our firewall rules to earlier).
 10. Click the "Network Interface" option, and change the Network from "`default`" to "`und-vpc`" (or whatever you named your VPC earlier).
+11. Click in the "Disks" tab.
+Choose a suitable name, change the "Type" to "SSD Persistant", and set the size to 100Gb
-11. Leave the rest of the options as their defaults, and click the "Create" button.
+12. Leave the rest of the options as their defaults, and click the "Create" button.

 ## Part 4: Log in to VM and configure via SSH